 Pre-K Counts is free to eligible families.
 There is charge for before- and after-school care, but financial assistance through ELRC is available to help offset these costs for those who qualify.

-Wonderspring offers PHLpreK at its Powelton Village center.
+Wonderspring offers PHLpreK at its Powelton Village and New Market West centers.
 This program provides free high-quality preschool and pre-kindergarten programming to children ages 3-5 who are residents of the City of Philadelphia.
 There is a charge for before- and after-school care but financial assistance through ELRC is available to help offset these costs for those who qualify.

 Early Head Start